jes-lyn36/kahooty/BONUS.md

 Added a check for whether or not the file is a json file when creating a new game.

 2. Register/Login :
+Made a landing page with a title and description to start when the user goes to the website.
+Added a picture to the landing page taken straight from Kahoot.

+Immediately go to register page when the user navigates to the link.

 Made register password an hidden input of type password.
 Made login password an hidden input of type password.